 The great thing about Tonga in winter is that the days are relatively long and visitors experience plenty of sunshine.
-The average hours of daylight is 11 hours per day, while sunshine hours are usually around 4 hours.
+The average hours of daylight are 11 hours per day, while sunshine hours are usually around 4 hours.

 UV Levels During August

 After usually experiencing relatively mild UV levels in the previous two months, Tonga’s UV levels start to rise again in August.
 The UV level in August is typically around 8 UV index around midday.
 It’s a good idea to apply high-factor sunscreen throughout the day.
-For advice on what sunscreen to use, check out our 10 Best Environmentally-Friendly Sunscreens for Tonga.
+For advice on what sunscreen to use, check out our 10 Best Environmentally Friendly Sunscreens for Tonga.

 Sunrise and Sunset During August

 August has daylight hours lasting around 11 hours a day in Tonga.